Planar near-field measurements of specular and diffuse reflection of millimeter-wave absorbers: Results and discussion

 \subsection{Electric field measurements perpendicular to the co-polarization of the lens horn}

 Using the planar near-field measurement method, we also measured the electric field perpendicular to the co-polarization of the lens horn.
 Figure~\ref{farfield_crosspol} shows the angular responses of the electric field perpendicular to the co-polarization of the lens horn at 90 GHz for AoI = 30$^{\circ}$.
-The patterns of AN-72, LS-22, and TK-S measured with the S- and P-polarized lens horn (labeled as ``sp'' and ``ps'' respectively) are similar to those of the reference aluminum plate (``sp'' and ``ps'' in Fig.~\ref{cal_Al}) with attenuated levels, showing a four-divided pattern.
+The patterns of AN-72, LS-22, and TK-S measured with the S- and P-polarized lens horn (labeled as ``sp'' and ``ps'' respectively) are similar to those of the reference aluminum plate (``sp'' and ``ps'' in Fig.~\ref{cal_Al}) with attenuated levels, showing quadrupoles.
 This indicates that the patterns are determined mainly by the cross-polarization of the lens horn.
 On the other hand, the patterns of HR-10 and TK-L do not resemble that of the reference aluminum plate.

 Such trends are also apparent in total reflectance defined by Eq.~(\ref{diffuse}), as summarized in Fig.~\ref{AoI30_reflectance_cross}.
-For AN-72, LS-22, and TK-S, the total reflectance measured with the S- and P-polarized lens horn ($R_{sp}^{t}$ and $R_{ps}^{t}$ respectively) are mostly consistent with $\eta_{sp} R_{pp}$ and $\eta_{ps} R_{ss}$.
+For AN-72, LS-22, and TK-S, the total reflectance measured with the S- and P-polarized lens horn ($R_{sp}^{t}$ and $R_{ps}^{t}$ respectively) are primarily consistent with $\eta_{sp} R^{t}_{pp}$ and $\eta_{ps} R^{t}_{ss}$.
 Here, $\eta_{sp}$ and $\eta_{ps}$ indicate the cross-polarization components of the lens horn, which are obtained from the reference aluminum plate measurements as,

-However, the total reflectance $R_{sp}$ and $R_{ps}$ of HR-10 and TK-L are $\sim 5$ dB larger than $\eta_{sp} R_{pp}$ and $\eta_{ps} R_{ss}$.
-The measurements imply that HR-10 and TK-L may affect the polarization direction when reflecting the incident waves.
+In contrast, the total reflectance $R_{sp}$ and $R_{ps}$ of HR-10 and TK-L are $\sim 5$ dB larger than $\eta_{sp} R_{pp}$ and $\eta_{ps} R_{ss}$.
+These measurements imply that HR-10 and TK-L may affect the polarization direction when reflecting the incident waves.